Friday, October 27, 2006

 IT was also satisfying to see the Google Ad links for my last post relate to classified advertising rather than the many subjects that Classie Corner touches.

+The marvellous community of classified advertising indeed is on a high plane with me blogging for such an assortment of interests.
 This must be a career highlight for any journalist.
 After reporting from three state parliaments, courts of all levels up to Supreme, 23 local councils in three States, murders, floods, fires ...
 Nothing surely could match the credits that appears at the right of this page.

 What the hell, just have a look yourself.
 Over the next day or so I will post a great little story fresh from the marvellous community.